 The Omaha Steaks Difference

-No matter how you’re cooking steak, there’s one universal truth: quality matters.
+No matter how you’re cooking steak, there’s one universal truth: quality matters and Omaha Steaks beef is better.
 Making sure grillers like you start with the best possible beef is the reason behind everything we do at Omaha Steaks.
 Our staff of 100+ master butchers puts experience and craft into every steak so that you can focus on the fun part.
 Every Omaha Steak is:

 - Aged at least 21 days to naturally maximize tenderness